SimonWaldherr/disTime.js/readme.md

 #disTime.js

-converts UNIX-Timestamps to strings like " 5 days ago " in three languages (en, de, it)
+converts UNIX-Timestamps to strings like " 5 days ago " in four languages (en, de, it, es)

 ##about

 License: MIT
-Version: 0.1
+Version: 0.3
-Date: 3.2013
+Date: 5.2013

 ##demo